slongfield/wolfwig/notes/devlog.md

 This is the section for active TODOs.

-* Support windows on PPU
- * Tennis ROM
- * Tennis and Mario seem to have bad lookups for their sprites.
-Relative addressing mode is probably not working?
 * Basic APU
+* Double-tall sprites
+* APU ABC output
+* Generated state management

 ## Ideas